kevgo/observable-process/README.md

 const observable = observableProcess.start("node server.js")
 ```

 By default, the process runs in the current directory.
-To set the different
+To set a different
 working directory for the subprocess:

 ```js